 - The Food Safety Plan was available for review.
 It was obvious in observing the food service manager/director at work that they are very knowledgeable about food safety practices and safe food handling.
-All temperature logs, calibration logs, and sanitizing solution logs were up-to-date. - All schools must have a comprehensive, site-specific food safety plan on-site which includes all process 1, 2, and 3 items, all applicable standard operating procedures (SOP), all equipment, and a listing of food service staff at that site.
+All temperature logs, calibration logs, and sanitizing solution logs were up-to-date. - All schools must have a comprehensive, site-specific (ES had SOP for transporting food to other sites-not site specific as it does not transport) food safety plan on-site which includes all process 1, 2, and 3 items, all applicable standard operating procedures (SOP), all equipment, and a listing of food service staff at that site.
 The food safety plan must be reviewed annually.
-A prototype food safety plan template as well as template SOPs may be found on the SNT Food Safety webpage. (https://dpi.wi.gov/school-nutrition/food-safety) - The site-specific food safety plan should include SOPs for all programs and procedures utilized at the site. - The procedures detailed in the SOPs included in the site-specific food safety plan should be followed by all food service staff, student workers, volunteers, and any other people involved in the implementation of Child Nutrition Programs at all times. - SFAs are required to update food safety programs based on Hazard Analysis Critical Control Point (HACCP) principles to cover any facility where food is stored, prepared, or served for the purposes of the NSLP, SBP, or other FNS programs.
+A prototype food safety plan template as well as template SOPs may be found on the SNT Food Safety webpage. (https://dpi.wi.gov/school-nutrition/food-safety) - The site-specific food safety plan should include SOPs for all programs and procedures utilized at the site. - The procedures detailed in the SOPs included in the site-specific food safety plan should be followed by all food service staff, student workers, volunteers, and any other people involved in the implementation of Child Nutrition Programs at all times. - SFAs are required to update food safety programs based on Hazard Analysis Critical Control Point (HACCP) principles to cover any facility where food is stored, prepared, or served for the purposes of

+- the NSLP, SBP, or other FNS programs.
 This means the food safety program should contain standard operating procedures (SOP) for safe food handling on school buses, in hallways, school courtyards, kiosks, classrooms, or other locations outside the cafeteria. - Thank you for maintaining a food safety plan which includes all process 1, 2, and 3 items, all applicable standard operating procedures (SOP), all equipment, and food service staff.